-"There is a very, very high ... probability of a second round of discussions to finalize everything," a senior EU official said.
+"There is a very, very high ... probability of a second round of discussions to finalise everything," a senior EU official said.

-The ministers will analyze all the reform commitments Greece will have made by then via parliamentary votes, to judge whether an austerity programme promised in exchange for the loans was back on track.
+The ministers will analyse all the reform commitments Greece will have made by then via parliamentary votes, to judge whether an austerity programme promised in exchange for the loans was back on track.

 Key to a final agreement is an analysis of how to make Greek debt, which is forecast to reach almost 190 percent of GDP next year, sustainable again after the country's spendthrift ways started the euro zone sovereign debt crisis in 2010.